sotojuan2/cfk-gitops/README.md

 # Overview

-This repository contains the configuration files and setup instructions for deploying and managing CFK-GITOPS using Kubernetes and related tools.
+This repository contains the configuration files and setup instructions for deploying and managing cfk-gitops using Kubernetes and related tools.

 # Components